devhliu/wrt-project/README.md

 ## Sructure of the project

-Here I briefly explain for what each program is intended for.
+Here I briefly explain for what each program is intended.
 The details about their input, output, parameters, usage, etc., you can find further in respective folders (README.md).

   * #### nfft_inversion